Skip to main content

 PHL Peer Review

-All submissions are read by the Editor; some are declined at that stage as inappropriate or unacceptable, with many more moving to a stage of closer and detailed review with the Editor and members of the Editorial Board or, in some cases, other experts.
-Following this second-phase consideration and consultation the Editor makes the final decision.
-Intellectual depth, conceptual power and clarity, quality of writing, and sense of serious humane engagement are the only criteria allowed to enter into the consideration of a given submission; no external considerations of stature, academic affiliation, reputation, or of political, social, or religious identity ever come into play.
+All submissions are read initially by the editor; some are declined at that stage as inappropriate or unacceptable in their present form.
+A larger number of submissions move to a second stage of closer and more detailed review by the editor, often but not invariably in consultation with members of the editorial board or, in some cases, other experts.
+Following this second-phase consideration, the editor makes the final decision.
+Intellectual depth, conceptual power and clarity, quality of writing, insightfulness, and sense of serious humane engagement are the only criteria allowed to enter into the consideration of a given submission; no external considerations of stature, academic affiliation, reputation, or of political, social, or religious identity ever come into play.
 We try to get answers back to authors within approximately four months of the date of submission; while we do send letters in response to all submissions, we regret that we cannot provide readers’ reports.
-All accepted pieces are worked through carefully and in detail with our Managing Editor in preparation for publication.
-Our acceptance rate varies depending on the rate of submission, but ranges between 6% and 10%.
+All authors of accepted pieces are first sent a set of requests by the editor, and following authors’ revisions according to those requests, all pieces of every category are then worked through carefully and in detail with our managing editor in preparation for publication.
+Our acceptance rate varies depending on the number of submissions, but ranges between 6 percent and 9 percent.

 Editor